The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 The Amygdala

-The amygdala is an almond-shaped structure within the brain.
-Although there are 2 amygdalae (one on each side of the brain) – we will use the common term amygdala.
+Although there are two amygdalas (one on each side of the brain) – we will use the common term amygdala.

-The amygdala is an essential part of the limbic system; the amygdala receives information from the outside world from the thalamus, forms memories with the hippocampus and starts the stress response (fight-or-flight) with the hypothalamus.
+The amygdala is an essential part of the limbic system; the amygdala receives information from the outside world from the thalamus, forms memories with the hippocampus, and starts the stress response (fight-or-flight) with the hypothalamus.

 This nearly instant process is for a good purpose.

-Think about when you are driving and a car swerves over into your lane; the amygdala can instantly determine a potential threat, making your body respond and react by hitting the brakes or swerving out of the way before your thinking mind (cortex) has time to figure out what happened.
+Think about when you are driving, and a car swerves over into your lane; the amygdala can instantly determine a potential threat, making your body respond and react by hitting the brakes or swerving out of the way before your thinking mind (cortex) has time to figure out what happened.

 The Amygdala Playing Tricks